ileana-aguilar/DataDashboardPt1/README.md

-# Data Dashboard Part 1
+# Library Dashboard Part 1
-Data Dashboard Part 1 provides an at-a-glance summary of information gathered from a public API.
+Library Dashboard Part 1 provides an at-a-glance summary of information gathered from a public API.

 Users will be able to view:
 - a summary of statistics